iAmG-r00t/alx-low_level_programming/0x15-file_io/README.md

 		"`
 		- View contents again: `cat hello`
 		- On the same file you can try and see if we pass no text if the file will change: `./c hello ""`
+3. [cp](./3-cp.c) A program that copies the content of a file to another file.
+	- Usage: `cp file_from file_to`
+	- If the number of argument is not the correct one, exit with code `97` and print `Usage: cp file_from file_to`, followed by a new line, on the `POSIX` standard error.
+	- If `file_to` already exists, truncate it.
+	- If `file_from` does not exist, or if you can not read it, exit with code `98` and print `Error: Can't read from file NAME_OF_THE_FILE`, followed by a new line, on the `POSIX` standard error.
+		- Where `NAME_OF_THE_FILE` is the second argument passed to your program.
+	- If you can not create or if `write` to `file_to` fails, exit with code `99` and print `Error: Can't write to NAME_OF_THE_FILE`, followed by a new line, on the `POSIX` standard error.
+		- Where the `NAME_OF_THE_FILE` is the second argument passed to your program.
+	- If you can not close a file descriptor , exit with code `100` and print `Error: Can't close fd FD_VALUE`, followed by a new line, on the `POSIX` standard error.
+		- Where `FD_VALUE` is the value of the file descriptor.
+	- Permissions of the created file: `rw-rw-r--`.
+If the file already exists, do not change the permissions.
+	- You must read `1,024` bytes at a time from the `file_from` to make less system calls.
+Use a buffer.
+	- You are allowed to use `dprintf`.
+	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 3-cp.c -o cp`
+	- To run the program, follow below steps:
+		- View contents of file to copy from: `cat main/incitatous`
+		- Copy file to new file: `./cp main/incitatous Incitatous`
+		- Confirm if file has been created: `ls -l Incitatous`
+		- Confirm contents: `cat Incitatous`